-Sometimes it’s difficult to get a handle on emerging trends…are metallics STILL with us, will taupe ever go away?
-But this season we’ve had no problems spotting what’s going to be BIG in the world of interiors next year.
+Sometimes it’s difficult to get a handle on emerging trends.
+Are metallics STILL with us, will taupe ever go away?
+But this season we’ve had no problem spotting what’s going to be BIG in the world of interiors next year.
 Think COLOUR.

-Beautiful jewel tones: sapphire blues and yellows, garnet reds, emerald greens, aqua marine… wonderfully rich colours that will breathe life into a room, complement existing schemes or add a striking pop of colour to a room (for those of us still in love with our Down Pipe Grey walls – you know who you are).
+Colour in the form of beautiful jewel tones: sapphire blues and yellows, garnet reds, emerald greens, aqua marine.
+Wonderfully rich colours that will breathe life into a room, complement existing schemes or add a striking pop of colour to a room.
+For those of us still in love with our Down Pipe Grey walls – you know who you are.

-Bonaldo’s new Panorama collection, designed by Fabrice Berrux, is a great example.
+Bonaldo’s new Panorama collection, designed by Fabrice Berrux, is a great example using bold colour.
 The modular design has a wealth of beautiful fabrics to choose from and the covers are all fully removable.
-You can also mix and match different fabrics and colours, as Bonaldo boldly demonstrates here, and the sofa pleasingly comes in three different sizes.
+You can also mix and match different fabrics and colours, as Bonaldo boldly demonstrates.
 The armchair is also cleverly designed to slot together with the sofa and pouf to create a larger seating area.

 Saba Italia’s new Geo Collection has also wowed us lately with the vast range of luxe fabrics on offer, including plush velvets (a trend that is definitely hanging around for 2019).